[1] '3.3.2'

-This R Markdown document provides an example for planning a trial with a survival endpoint using rpact thereby illustrating the different ways of entering recruitment schemes.
+This document provides an example for planning a trial with a survival endpoint using rpact thereby illustrating the different ways of entering recruitment schemes.
 It also demonstrates the use of the survival simulation function.

 First, load the rpact package